 Maybe a crucial document is missing or a name misspelled – those things will have to be put right for the closing process to reach its conclusion – or maybe one the key parties got hung up in traffic.
 The point is to be aware that in a few cases things do go awry and delay closing.
 So be sure to allow time for these problems in your scheduling.

 Buying a house can be a long process filled with waiting and anxiety.
 Even when you what to expect at the closing table, things can go wrong.
 But what if there was an easier, faster way?
-If that’s what you’re interested in for buying a Inland Empire house, we may have just the solution you’re looking for.
+If that’s what you’re interested in for buying a California house, we may have just the solution you’re looking for.